 Raquel Hatter, Ed.
-D., is deputy director of the Human Services Program at The Kresge Foundation, which supports the advancement of human services organizations to accelerate social and economic mobility for people with low income.
+D., is managing director of the Human Services Program at The Kresge Foundation, which supports the advancement of human services organizations to accelerate social and economic mobility for people with low income.
 She has spent the past 25 years supporting adults, children and families through a variety of roles.

 Raquel draws on her experiences as both a clinician and an administrator to be a leader and advocate for the human services field.
 She also brings expertise in public policy, transformational organizational change and management to both her role at Kresge and to the many boards, committees and task forces focused on Human Services on which she serves.